Skip to content

 const result = await queryGraphQL(query, { address, after: cursor })

-const txData = result.data.address.transactionBlocks
+const txData = result.data.transactions

 allTransactions.push(...txData.nodes)